Frequently Asked Questions

 Can I bike the DTour?

-For those looking for a workout, there’s no better way to enjoy the sights, sounds & aromas of the DTour than on a bicycle.
+For those looking for a workout, there’s no better way to enjoy the sights & sounds of the DTour than on a bicycle.
 The driftless, hilly terrain is not for beginners, but experienced riders will enjoy this way of traveling the route.
-We encourage riders to start at one of the two trailheads to pick up a DTour Map and cycling cue sheet.
-Please be cautious when riding, as bikes share the road with cars, trucks, motorcycles, tractors & buggies.

 Is the DTour free?